polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/03 - API II.md

 ## Desktop API II

-In addition to the previously documented API, the desktop also contains helper Active Events to install and uninstall modules and applications.
+In addition to the previously documented API parts, the desktop also contains helper Active Events to install and uninstall modules and applications.
 Below are the Active Events related to this listed for your convenience.